kaoh/globalplatform/globalplatform/README.md

 # Summary

-This is a library for providing access to OpenPlatform 2.0.1' and GlobalPlatform 2.1.1 conforming smart cards and later.
+This is a C library providing an API to access OpenPlatform 2.0.1' and GlobalPlatform 2.1.1 conforming smart cards and later.

 # Compilation